jberkel/sms-backup-plus/README.md

 The messages will be backed up to the "WhatsApp" label in Gmail.
 Note that WhatsApp messages are backup only, there is no way to restore them.

+Note: due to serveral changes to the WhatsApp encryption mechanism it is no longer possible to reliable back up WhatsApp messages.
+There exist some workarounds though using an external app named [Tri-Crypt][].
+You can find an instruction [here][WhatsApp-Workaround].

 ### <a name="3rdparty">3rd party app integration</a>